gwoptics/finesse3_getting_started/README.md

 ## Get Finesse
 If you decide to continue using Finesse, there are currently two options:
 * if you are mostly interested in obtaining results for your own interferometry work, we recommend to use Finesse 2 via the `conda` package manager from Anaconda.
 Please follow the instructions provided in the [Finesse 2 installation guide](http://www.gwoptics.org/finesse/download/Install.html).
 * if you are interested in hacking the code, or implement new features you are welcome to play with the source code of version of Finesse 3.
-See for example the   [Finesse 3 installation instructions](https://finesse.docs.ligo.org/finesse3/getting_started/install/) or the [Finesse 3 developer guide](https://finesse.docs.ligo.org/finesse3/developer/) for an installation guide.
+See for example the [Finesse 3 installation instructions](https://finesse.docs.ligo.org/finesse3/getting_started/install/) or the [Finesse 3 developer guide](https://finesse.docs.ligo.org/finesse3/developer/).

 In either case, feel free to get in touch!